MarceloZapatta/weather-api/README.md

 - Http Client
 - Gate, Policies
 - Jobs
-    - Used to insert into queue the Location update notification
+    - Used to insert into queue the Location update forecast
 - Commands
     - ./vendor/bin/saiil artisan location:update-forecasts # Will update all locations
 - Schedule